Everyman (after 1485)

 Genre: a morality play.
 The "moralities" were a fairly rich, late medieval genre which were encouraged by the church and civil authorities because they taught social and moral values through amusing dramatic actions.
 Morality characters are allegorical, and the plot's action must be interpreted as teaching something about the human condition.
-Other examples are Winner and Wastor and The Castle of Perseverance Are you an old hand at reading drama, or is this the first time you've read a play in a college setting?
+Other examples are Winner and Wastor and The Castle of Perseverance Are you an old hand at reading drama, or is this the first time you've read a play as a college English major?
 If the latter is true, click here for some basic advice about how to read plays.
+Click here for help understanding how this dramatic tradition relates to (or is opposed to!)
+Chaucer's elite, courtly narratives.

 Form: rhyming verse in irregular meter and rhyme scheme, but tending toward rhyming couplets in four- or five-stress lines that often would be, if smoothed out by an editor, passable iambic tetrameter and iambic pentameter.